ncatlab/nlab-content/pages/4/2/6/3/3624/content.md

 It is a [[compactum|compact]] [[metric space]].
 It is variously denoted by $Q$ or $I^\omega$.

 It plays a central role in [[Borsuk's shape theory]], and is the basis for the construction of Hilbert cube manifolds.
-The theory of these were developed by Tom Chapman (mid 1970s) and were used in his proof of the topological invariance of Whitehead torsion.
+The theory of these were developed by Tom Chapman (mid 1970s) and were used in his proof of the topological invariance of [[Whitehead torsion]].

 ##Pseudo-interior of $Q$##